Diana1465/techwritermentorship_assignment1/README.md

 ![clone_6](https://github.com/Diana1465/techwritermentorship_assignment1/blob/main/clone_6.png)

 ## Pull request
-Pull request is an offer to change the code in the repository.
+A pull request is an offer to change the code in the repository.

 To create a pull request, go to your fork page on GitHub.
 The Compare & pull request bar appeared at the top, and you can also go to the **Pull Requests** tab.
 1. Go to your fork page on GitHub.
 The Compare & pull request bar appeared at the top, and you can also go to the Pull Requests tab.
 ![pullrequest_1](https://github.com/Diana1465/techwritermentorship_assignment1/blob/main/pullrequest_1.png)
-2. Click on it and you will find yourself on the page of opening a pull request.
+2. Click on it and you will find yourself on the page for opening a pull request.
 Check the description and click **create a pull request**.
 ![pullrequest_2](https://github.com/Diana1465/techwritermentorship_assignment1/blob/main/pullrequest_2.png)
 4. Wait for the approval of the pull request or comments on it.